jeremyabbott/Presentations/slides/fsharp-advanced-topics.md

     let x = Async.RunSynchronously asyncInt // wait for the async operation to finish

 1. Create an async workflow
-2. Start it using one fo the Async methods
+2. Start it using one of the Async methods
 3. Profit!

 ---